tonytvo/blog-generator/content/blog/how-to-read/index.md

 # 4 Questions must ask about any book

 ## what is the book as a whole?
-- you must try to discover the leading theme of the book, and how the author develops her theme in an orderly way by subdividing it into its essential subordinate themes or topics
+- you must try to discover the leading theme of the book and how the author develops her theme in an orderly way by subdividing it into its essential subordinate themes or topics

 ## what is being said in detail and how
 - you must try to discover the main ideas, assertions and arguments that constitute the author's particular message

 ## is the book true, in whole or part?
 - you cannot answer this question until you have answered the first two.
 You have to know what is being said before you can decide whether it is true or not.
-When you understand a book, however, you're obligated, if you are reading seriously, to make up your own mind.
+When you understand a book, however, you're obligated to make up your mind if you are reading seriously.
 Knowing the author's mind is not enough.

 ## what of it?
 - if the book has given you information, you must ask about its significance.
 Why does the author think it is important to know these things?
-- Is it important to you to know them? and if the book has not only informed you, but also enlightened you, it is necessary to seek further enlightenment by asking.
+- Is it important to you to know them?
+And if the book has informed not only you but also enlightened you, it is necessary to seek further enlightenment by asking.

 # Note taking
 - listen with intent.
 Write notes in a way you can understand later